Inside: How to do hygge as a family and make your home more homey. Contains affiliate links.

 After a bath, when everyone has wet hair, is a perfect time to cozy up for some hygge.

 Have Hot Drinks

 There’s nothing like a hot (or warm) drink to make an environment cozy.
 For your little ones you can warm milk and put in some melted chocolate or use a hot cocoa powder, Kids love choc milk!
 Mulled cider, coffee, and tea are also great alternatives.

-The idea of being warm and comforted is key with hygge so a cold Diet Coke (my personal favorite) is not really the way to cozy up.
+The idea of being warm and comforted is key with hygge so a cold La Croix (my personal favorite) is not really the way to cozy up.
 You can make drinks on the stove or in the crock pot and making the drink itself is a great way to have a hyggeligt evening.

 Put Away the Agenda

 Unless the agenda is to have a hyggeligt evening, put away the agenda.
 It’s not the time to talk about what behaviors your children have been doing you don’t like.